agyeidacosta/my-portfolio/README.md

-This is a portfolio website showcasing coding prowess.
+This is a portfolio website showcasing my coding prowess.